Ready for a French fairytale? Here’s my guide to the 30+ of the most beautiful towns in Northern France for your bucket list.

 The villages is a hidden gem in Normandy, usually overlooked by tourists.
 Victor Hugo famously frequented the town, spending his summers at the home of playwright Paul Meurice.
 There’s a memorial to Hugo on the town beach.

-I hope this guide has inspired you to visit Northern France.
+I hope you’ve enjoyed my guide to the most beautitful towns in Northern France.
 You may enjoy these other France travel guides and resources:

 If you’d like to visit the most beautiful and historic towns in northern France, pin it for later.